slowanimals/Nomad/README.md

 - Click on **Delete** next to any trip name in order to delete its folder
 - Click on **Clear Cache** to delete the cache
    - The cache saves OSMNx graph data, so generating after deleting the cache might take longer

-## Idea
-I wanted to build a desktop app that uses images from your travels to help visualize all of your trips on one map.
-I also wanted to learn how network graphs work for mapping apps, so I learned how to work with OSMnx to work with coordinates in order to construct visual paths.

 ## Features
 - Rendering engine that